How to Create a Travel App in 2023: Trends, Ideas, Features, Costs

 The primary purpose of this app type is to provide travelers with different transportation options.
 This includes rental cars, transferring bookings, route building, and ride-sharing.

 As an idea, think about travel application development for green rideshare.
+You can check more information about creating ride-hailing apps inside our guide: How to make an app like Uber.

 Examples: Lyft, Uber, Zipcar, Transit, Getaround, Feedback2Go, and Next Station.